 A1: The configuration tool currently only works on a Windows platform.
 Other users have reported successfully using Parallels to configure the Swift units.
-BRP has not tested this method and cannot guarantee that it will work.
-BRP uses the NuVision Solo 10 Draw TM101W610LBL Tablet to program our units in the field.
+CCB has not tested this method and cannot guarantee that it will work.
+CCB uses the 10″ Fusion5 Ultra Slim Windows Tablet in the field for programming Swift units.

 Q2: Is there software available to assist with analysis of the Swift data?

 A2: Yes, we have Raven Lite and Raven Pro.
 Raven Lite is our free (general public) program that allows users record, save, and visualize sounds as spectrograms and waveforms.
 It is intended for students, educators, and hobbyists.
 Raven Pro is our workhorse analysis software package.
 It is a powerful, user-friendly research and teaching tool for scientists working with acoustic signals.

 Q3: Will a AA to D-cell battery adapter work with the Swift unit?